 Unhealthy eating habits tend to run in families, as you can learn bad eating habits from your parents.

-Childhood obesity can be a strong indicator of weight-related health problems in later life, showing that learned unhealthy lifestyle choices continue into adulthood.
+Childhood obesity can often lead to weight-related health problems in later life.
+The lifestyle habits you learn as a child can continue into adulthood.

 Lack of exercise and physical activity